-Based on our understanding of the Company and industry, we identified that the principal risks of non-compliance with laws and regulations related to breaches of section 1158 of the Corporation Tax Act 2010, and we considered the extent to which non-compliance might have a material effect on the financial statements.
-We also considered those laws and regulations that have a direct impact on the financial statements such as Companies Act 2006.
-We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries to increase capital gains or to increase net asset value.
+Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to breaches of section 1158 of the Corporation Tax Act 2010, and we considered the extent to which non-compliance might have a material effect on the financial statements.
+We also considered those laws and regulations that have a direct impact on the financial statements such as the Companies Act 2006.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries to increase revenue (investment income and capital gains) or to increase net asset value.
 Audit procedures performed by the engagement team included:

-- · discussions with the AIFM and the Audit Committee, including specific enquiry of known or suspected instances of non-compliance with laws and regulation and fraud where applicable; - · reviewing relevant meeting minutes, including those of the Audit Committee; - · assessment of the Company's compliance with the requirements of section 1158 of the Corporation Tax Act 2010; - · identified and tested journal entries, in particular year end journal entries posted during the preparation of the annual report; and - · designed audit procedures to incorporate unpredictability around the nature, timing or extent of our testing for example, targeting transactions that otherwise would be immaterial.
+- · discussions with the AIFM and the Audit Committee, including specific enquiry of known or suspected instances of non-compliance with laws and regulation and fraud where applicable; - · reviewing relevant meeting minutes, including those of the Audit Committee; - · assessment of the Company's compliance with the requirements of section 1158 of the Corporation Tax Act 2010; - · identifying and testing year-end journal entries, in particular any material or revenue-impacting manual journal entries posted as part of the Annual Report preparation process; and - · designed audit procedures to incorporate unpredictability around the nature, timing or extent of our testing.